Value Classes and Objects

 Value Object Performance

-In this release, we’ve focused on two optimizations: heap flattening, which reduces the memory footprint of value objects stored in fields and arrays, and scalarization, which avoids memory allocation for value objects in JIT-compiled code.
+This release focuses on two optimizations for value objects: heap flattening, which reduces the memory footprint of value objects stored in fields and arrays, and scalarization, which avoids memory allocation for value objects in JIT-compiled code.
 Details of these optimizations are discussed in the JEP.
 You can also learn more with a presentation by Frederic Parain from the 2025 JVM Language Summit.

 Interested developers should download the early-access build and try it out on their performance-sensitive workloads.
 Profiling tools like JDK Mission Control and the Java Microbenchmark Harness (JMH) can help to track how performance changes with value objects.